 Today, Elaine is First Vice President and the driving force behind Morgan Stanley’s Boulevard Group in Sherman Oaks, California.
 Having worked through the last two financial crises, her client focus is on education.
 “It’s so important to have your clients understand how they are invested,” she says.
 “They need to understand what the risks are in investing, and what the risks are of not investing.”

 And when she’s not helping clients move or on the golf course, Elaine is helping The Seeds of Change Foundation raise money.
 Founded by Morgan Stanley Complex Manager Cynthia Newman, Seeds of Change helps fund a number of global projects.
-In 2018 it helped build a soccer stadium for the Home of Hope Orphanage in Malawi, Africa.
+In 2018, it helped build a soccer stadium for the Home of Hope Orphanage in Malawi, Africa.
 It also contributed to the Malala Foundation, named after peace activist and Nobel Laureate Malala Yousafza.
-Yousafza’s father spoke at a recent Morgan Stanley Woman's Leadership Summit.
+Yousafza’s father spoke at a 2018 Morgan Stanley Woman's Leadership Summit.

 “I’m grateful every single day of my life for what I have and where I am,” Elaine says.
 “I’m very lucky to love what I’m doing.”